 Confronting the Bully

 It was time for math.
 What would he do today?
 But, he was not in his chair.
 I didn’t see him again the next day.
 Did he get transferred into a new class?
 On Day Five, I finally felt safe in my learning environment.
 Books in hand, I walked into class.

 “Kelsey.
 You really need to learn how to take a joke.
 I was suspended for five days because you couldn’t lighten up,” he said.

 “Leave me alone,” I responded.
 “I did what I had to do.”

 I never thought that bullying could happen to someone like me.
-I was a cheerleader, in the National Honor Society, a straight-A student and a generally friendly person.
+After all, I was a cheerleader, in the National Honor Society, a straight-A student, and a generally friendly person.
 But, bullies can pick on the most unlikely of subjects … girls like me.